UAM

 conditions, and thus haven't grown very tall.
 The next set of

-trees are from the "Forestry Park" near the west side of campus,
+trees are from the "Forestry Park" near the west side

 and are on a somewhat better site in a forested setting: